foadbotan/wordle/README.md

 Additionally, testing was implemented on a separate branch (testing) using Vitest.

 This was my first experience with testing, and I found it to be productive.
-I had to isolating the game logic from DOM manipulations to implement unit tests.
+I had to seperate game logic from DOM manipulations to implement unit tests.
 This separation of concerns lead to improved code organization and simplification.

 ## Installation (Testing Branch)